Legal remedy: Trial-level remedies for pretrial publicity

 Pretrial publicity can lessen the effectiveness of jurors in ways such as presenting incriminating information or arousing blind emotions, which significantly influence the outcome of trials and damage their fairness.
 As technologies develop, the prevalence of mass media makes legal information more accessible and thus poses a larger threat to the process of adjudication.
 Trial-level remedies are designed for judges to mitigate the impact of pretrial publicity without infringing the freedom of expression for the press.

 Voir dire

-Voir dire, which means "tell the truth" in French, refers to a process in which attorneys and judges conduct interviews with potential jurors to discover their bias and rule out the ones who cannot be impartial.
+Voir dire, which means "tell the truth" in French, refers (only in the US) to a process in which attorneys and judges conduct interviews with potential jurors to discover their bias and rule out the ones who cannot be impartial.
 The selection procedure usually starts with a written questionnaire before questioning.
 In the process of questioning, both parties have the right to excuse potential jurors through challenges for cause.
 An attorney must convince the court with legitimate reasons to eliminate a potential juror.
 Another method to screen out a member from a pool of jurors is to use peremptory challenges, which cannot be rejected by the judge.
 However, attorneys can only use peremptory challenges for a limited number of times.